 You need to get out there and get some hands-on training as safely as possible.
 Luckily, AvCan has developed a curriculum where you can learn from experienced instructors, on snow, in the mountains.
 The AST 1 or Avalanche Skills Training course is THE place to start.
 The two-day program focuses on the basics of the avalanche phenomenon, identifying avalanche terrain and safe travel practices.
 Companion Rescue is a primary focus as well, and participants need to own, rent or borrow standard rescue gear (beacon, probe and shovel).
 AST courses are offered in almost every mountain range in Canada, including Quebec and Newfoundland.
 For a list of course providers, head back to avalanche.ca.

-The AST 2 is a five-day, more in-depth study.
+The AST 2 is a four-day, more in-depth study.
 It gives participants time to get into the backcountry and practice safe travel while identifying avalanche hazards and gaining experience making decisions in avalanche terrain.

 A week-long course could burn half of your annual ski days.
 That simple math right there keeps many people at the ski resort, but it doesn't have to.
 Hiring a guide to take you backcountry skiing is not only a great way to ski the best snow and have a safe adventure, but it is also a great way to learn firsthand from an experienced backcountry traveller.
 With the correct number of friends, it often costs no more than a lift ticket, and while you won't get a certificate afterwards, you will be skiing powder while you study instead of sitting in a classroom.
 In almost every ski town on the planet, you will find qualified ski guides who can customize a day/trip with just the right amount of tutoring versus skiing for you.